Flow State was an interactive digital video sculpture commissioned by the Francis Crick Institute in London.

 Alex May said: “It has been an incredible and complex journey for me to work in collaboration with a whole institution.
 I want the work to show the beauty and diversity of the scientific research I have been so privileged to be allowed to observe, the importance of the researchers themselves, and the way this huge new institute facilitates new ways of working.”

-Flow State is situated in the front window of the Francis Crick Institute, opposite St Pancras Station.
-The interactive sculpture changes as viewers approach it, revealing new details about the research and the life of the institute.
+Flow State was situated in the front window of the Francis Crick Institute, opposite St Pancras Station.
+The interactive sculpture changed as viewers approach it, revealing new details about the research and the life of the institute.
 A Raspberry Pi computer controls each screen.
 The reverse of the sculpture reveals a stunning light installation based on a sequence of DNA, the structure of which was co-discovered by Sir Francis Crick himself.

 The Francis Crick Institute is a biomedical discovery institute dedicated to understanding the fundamental biology underlying health and disease.
 Its work is helping to understand why disease develops and to translate discoveries into new ways to prevent, diagnose and treat illnesses such as cancer, heart disease, stroke, infections, and neurodegenerative diseases.